 Research, Public Engagement and Widening Participation

 Alongside my research, I am deeply committed to making our understanding of the past as accessible to the public as possible, and to ensuring that its study is open to people from every background.
 My most recent public engagement project, in association with the University of Warwick Impact Fund and Warwick’s Academic Technologists Team, as well as with web developers Computerminds, is a new platform www.Oiko.world to facilitate the public study of engagements between cultures and communities in antiquity.
-In 2018, I am leading a team in the launch of the Warwick Classics Network, supported by the Warwick Widening Participation Development Fund and the Warwick Impact Fund, working in conjunction with national charities Classics for All and Advocating Classics Education, to support and widen access to the study of Classical Civilisation and Ancient History in secondary schools across Coventry, Warwickshire and beyond.
+In 2018, I lead a team in the launch of the Warwick Classics Network, supported by the Warwick Widening Participation Development Fund and the Warwick Impact Fund, working in conjunction with national charities Classics for All and Advocating Classics Education, to support and widen access to the study of Classical Civilisation and Ancient History in secondary schools across Coventry, Warwickshire and beyond.
 Since April 2019 we are proud to announce that we are now working with the A. G. Leventis Foundation.
 Through the work of the WCN, from September 2019 a quarter of all State Secondaries in Warwickshire will now be teaching some form of Classics.
 In addition, we are currently working with a further ten schools, meaning that by September 2020 we aim to have Classics being taught in 45% of the State Secondaries in Warwickshire.

 My current research interests include:

 - Luxury in the ancient (and modern) worlds

 - The place of the ancient world in the 21st century

 - The spatial location of inscriptions within Greek sanctuaries

 - The permeability of boundaries in Greek and Roman sacred spaces

 - The archaeology of ancient ritual practice and experience

 - The role of Sparta within the development of Athenian self-identity